derrickorama/minecraft-modpack/README.md

 Notes & Todos:

+* Holding back on updating to Forge > v11.14.1.1473 (not working with many mods)
-* Support 1.8.1+ once most of these mods are available.
+* Support 1.8.1+ once most of these mods are available (really just waiting for Forge).

 Under Consideration